elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (data section):`

-`Copy bytes from "_data  "_'s first to the pe header's data section's name's whereabouts for 6.`
+`Copy bytes from "_data  "'s first to the pe header's data section's name's whereabouts for 6.`

 `Put the data borough's length into the pe header's data section's sizeinbytes.`